jesuslopezpino/ExampleQuery/README.md

 public abstract void setPk(PK pk);
 ```

-This is like that because we want that @Id annotation will be set in pk field that user must define in order to use sequence generator annotation instead of creating a field at abstract class.
+This is like that because we want that `@Id` annotation will be set in pk field that user must define in order to use sequence generator annotation instead of creating a field at abstract class.

 ## Setting up services

-To create a ExampleQuery service instance you just need to create a class that extends the abstract class `ServiceImpl<VO extends BasicVO>`
+To create a ExampleQuery service instance you just need to create a class that extends the abstract class `ServiceImpl<VO extends BasicVO>` with an entity class that extends `BasicVO` as type parameter.

 ```
 package foo.bar.service.impl;